roman-milk/roman-milk.github.io/the-making-of-a-slut.md

+===

- ****** The Making of a Slut Ch.
-06 ****** byJust_Plain_Bob© Sunday afternoon I told BJ to dress as slutty as she could.
+Sunday afternoon I told BJ to dress as slutty as she could.
 "High heels, the shortest skirt you have, low cut blouse and no bra or panties.
 Oh, and no hose.
 Nothing looks sluttier than 'come fuck me' pumps and bare legs.

  As we drove across town she asked me where we were going.
 "To visit a friend of mine sweetie.
 I know how much you loved Claude's big dick and Dave tells me that his is pretty big so I thought I'd give you a chance to do some comparing."